-Based on current plans, the Company believes that it will have sufficient cash resources to fund operations at least through the end of December 2004 and to complete the current Phase lb/IIa and Phase II clinical trial program, commence Phase II clinical trials of phenoxodiol as a monotherapy in early stage cancer, and to commence Phase II clinical trials of phenoxodiol in combinational therapy with other anti-cancer drugs for late stage chemo resistant tumors.
+Based on current plans, the Company believes that it will have sufficient cash resources to fund operations at least through the end of September 2005 and to complete the current Phase I and lb/IIa clinical trial program.
 Ongoing operations through the conduct of the clinical trial program will continue to consume cash resources without generating revenues.

-If the Phase III clinical program, which is a multi-center study measuring efficacy in a large number of patients is undertaken, additional funds will be required to complete the program.
+If a Phase III clinical program, which is a multi-center study measuring efficacy in a large number of patients is undertaken, additional funds will be required to complete the program.
 The Company is not able to reasonably estimate at this time either the amount required or when that amount will need to be raised.
-This will to a large extent be influenced by the number of patients enrolled in the trial, which can only be determined accurately upon completion of Phase II trials are successful the Company will seek to raise the funds required to complete Phase III trials or enter into a collaborative arrangement with a major pharmaceutical company.
+This will to a large extent be influenced by the number of patients enrolled in the trial, which can only be determined accurately upon completion of Phase II trials.
+If the Phase II trials are successful the Company will seek to raise the funds required to complete Phase III trials or enter into a collaborative arrangement with a major pharmaceutical company.